PROGRAMMING

 NextGen Jewish Leaders Program

-The 2026 internships will be located in Chicago, Los Angeles, New York, and West Palm Beach.
+Both 2026 internships will be located in Chicago, New York, and South Florida, spanning from June 15 to July 31.

 Program Description